barneycouch/couscousdetector/README.md

 #Jeeves, the infamous Couscous detector.

 ##Introduction
 Nobody likes couscous, so we built this to email us when it's tragically on the menu.
-By popular demand it's expanded to tell you when other horrible dishes are avilable, what the daily menu is, and if you've booked for hall.
+By popular demand it's expanded to tell you when other horrible dishes are avilable, what the daily menu is, if you've booked for hall.

 ##For the Public
 Send an email to `jthebutler@gmail.com` with the foods you don't like in the subject field, separated by commas.